Huh? Ain't It New Years?

 What 1 January Is In The Church Calendar (None Of The Above)!

 What a hoot -- the "secular" calendar is of religious origin in the Christian Church!
 And the church has a calendar too, which isn't really a calendar!
 It's better called the church year, and the new year starts with the First Sunday of Advent.
-Some things have a fixed date taken from the secular calendar and fall on that date every year, the proprium sanctorum, so named because they are usually but not always about a saint, like the Annunciation is always 25 March.
-Some things do not have a fixed date from year to year because they are seasons or times in the life of Christ with reference to Easter which does not have a fixed date, the proprium de tempore, of time, like Ash Wednesday is 17 February this year but was 25 February in 2009.
+Some things have a fixed date taken from the secular calendar and fall on that date every year.
+This is the proprium sanctorum, so named because they are usually but not always about a saint, like the Annunciation is always 25 March.
+Other things do not have a fixed date from year to year because they are seasons or times in the life of Christ with reference to Easter which does not have a fixed date.
+This is the proprium de tempore, of time, like Ash Wednesday, which is 9 March in 2011, was 17 February in 2010, and 25 February in 2009.
 Calendars put out by churches are generally like secular calendars, with the de tempore given on the date they fall that year.

 1 January falls eight days after the celebration of the birth of Jesus.
 OK, it's the eighth day of Christmas, let's continue our Christmas celebration as we saw in the previous post.
 But guess what?
 In the Law -- Law of Moses -- on the eighth day after birth a male child is to be circumcised, according to the Law, to put him within the Law, and is also given his name.
 So on what we call 1 January now, the Church celebrates the Circumcision of Jesus, wherein he is under the Law that he will fulfill, and his blood is first shed for us as he is put under the Law as it will be shed in his Crucifixion as he redeems us from the condemnation of the Law -- the good news, the Gospel!